Non-commutative odd Chern numbers and topological phases of disordered chiral systems: The index theorem in the strong disorder regime

-where the contour $\gamma$ encircles the negative spectrum and and crosses the real axis at $E_F = 0$.
-Let us add a few comments to justify this formula.
-First of all, it is well-known that $E_F = 0$ is $\bm P$-almost surely not an eigenvalue and that the weak limits $\langle {\bm 0}|(E\pm\imath 0-H_\omega)^{-1} |{\bm x}\rangle$ exist for Lebesgue almost all $E$.
-Thus almost surely, the integral on the r.h.s. exists and actually defines as a weak integral an operator.
+where the contour $\Gamma$ encircles the negative spectrum and crosses the real axis (hence the essential spectrum) at $E_F = 0$.
+Let us add a few comments about this formula.
+First of all, it is well-known that, under the mobility gap assumption, $E_F = 0$ is $\mathbb P$-almost surely not an eigenvalue of $H_\omega$ and that the limits $\langle {\bm 0}|(E\pm\imath \,0^+-H_\omega)^{-1} |{\bm x}\rangle$ exist for Lebesgue almost all $E\in \mathbb R$.
+Thus $\mathbb P$-almost surely, the integral on the r.h.s. exists and actually defines a weak integral operator.
 The standard argument showing that Riesz projections are indeed orthogonal projections can be repeated and, furthermore, by using the spectral represenation of $H_\omega$ one deduces that this projection is indeed the Fermi projection.

-To bound the r.h.s. of \eqref{SignFunction}, let us first recall that a standard Combes-Thomas estimate (not pending on localization estimates) implies that an exponential bound on $\langle {\bm 0}|(z-H_\omega)^{-1} |{\bm x}\rangle$ holds, albeit with decay rate proportional to $\Im m(z)$.
-Combined with \eqref{FracMom} this implies that subexpontial decay holds uniformly along the path $\gamma$.
-Thus, for ${\bm x}\not ={\bm 0}$,

-As to the second claim, according to Theorem~\ref{QI} it is sufficient to show that $U(t)$ depends continuously on $t$ w.r.t. the GNS norm.
-Again this follows from the continuity of $P(t)=(P_\omega(t))_{\omega\in\Omega}$.
-But \eqref{SignFunction} combined with the resolvent identity shows
+Now, to bound the r.h.s. of \eqref{SignFunction} let us recall the standard Combes-Thomas estimate